Definitions

 The building age is defined as the year in which a building was constructed.
 In data on the construction sector provided by Germany’s Federal Statistical Office, domestic buildings are classified by building age.
 The age classes applied here are practically the same as those established by the Statistical Office to analyse the stock of domestic buildings.

-The building floor area is the area over which the building is in contact with the soil.
-It corresponds to the gross area of the ground floor or the so-called building "footprint", and is frequently termed the "built-up area".
+The built area corresponds to to the gross area of the ground floor or the so-called building floor area and is frequently termed the building footprint.

 DIN 277